uoenoplab/xo/ceph/setup_ceph.md

 # Setting up Ceph from source
 This guide shows the installation and configuration of Ceph.
-We assume all hosts share the same file system via NFS.
+We assume all hosts have the same environment, configuraiton, and software installed.
 ## Download Ceph
 Use Ubuntu Jammy 22.04 LTS.
 Install dependencies.
 Ensure Python is not installed.
 ### Setup basic dependencies